Dart-Code/Website/_docs/settings.md

 ## dart.devToolsReuseWindows
 **Default:** `true`.
 <br />
 Whether to try to reuse existing DevTools windows instead of launching new ones.
-Only works for instances of DevTools launched by the DevTools server on the local machine.
+It only works for instances of DevTools launched by the DevTools server on the local machine.

 ## dart.devToolsTheme
 **Options:** `"dark"` or `"light"`.